Battle of Davao: Aftermath

 The seizure of Davao was as decisive for the 24th Division as the Kabacan road junction capture was for the X Corps.
 Allied forces continued the liberation campaign in Mindanao, which ended shortly before the war.

 After the battle and the war the Japanese, who formed the overwhelming majority in Davao City, stayed for the time being in the city.
 While some are forcibly expelled back to Japan due to enmity after the war, others were incorporated to the local Filipino population.

 Casualties

 The fighting around the fringes of Davao City from late April to mid-June, cost the 24th Infantry Division some 350 dead and 1,615 wounded while the Japanese 100th Division suffered about 4,500 killed and 30 captured.
 Many more from both sides suffered horrendous losses during the vicious fighting elsewhere in the province.
 By the time it left the city, the Japanese 100th Division is left nearly destroyed from the fighting.
-The Davao Battle Memorial was built after the war in commemoration and tribute to the belligerents' respective fallen soldiers in the battle.
+The Battle of Ising Memorial Shrine situated in Barangay Ising, Carmen, Davao del Norte was built in commemoration and tribute to the belligerents' respective fallen soldiers in the battle.